-Applicants selected to participate in this program beginning in April 2015 will be offered financial assistance.
+Applicants selected to participate in this program beginning in April 2016 will be offered financial assistance.
 Our financial assistance cannot be combined with any other form of financial assistance that does not require repayment.
+Those applicants, who are employed by any institutions or industries and have income, are also not eligible to receive the financial assistance from the program.